The Many Things Avocados Do For You (Plus a Recipe!)

-If you have had a chance to check out the new Bulletproof® Diet Infographic on the page for the new book announcement, you’ve noticed that I recommend avocados as a source of fat.
+If you have had a chance to check out the Bulletproof Diet Infographic, you’ve noticed I recommend avocados as a source of fat.
 It turns out there are other reasons besides fat for why you should double down on the guacamole.

 In this post, you will learn about some new research about what avocados can do for you.
 Also, I’ll introduce a guacamole recipe trick that you’ve never heard of, which will take your guacamole to a whole new level.